Sonosfera

 Want to see Sonosfera tailored to your market?

-Sonosfera for Australian BusinessesLooking for legal background music for your business?
+Sonosfera for Australia businessesLooking for catalogue-scoped background music for your business?

 No. You cannot legally play Spotify in a salon in Australia.
 Section 4 of Spotify's Terms of Service explicitly prohibits commercial or public use.
 If customers or staff can hear the music, you are breaking their rules.